flufylobster/project-getting-and-cleaning-data/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `tidy.txt`.
+final data set is output in the `tidy.txt`file.